Table of Contents

 AQA: the Assessment and Qualifications Alliance

-AQA is an awarding body in England, Wales and Northern Ireland that is also a registered charity and independent of the government.
-It compiles specifications and holds examinations in various subjects at GCSE, AS and A Level and offers vocational qualifications.
+AQA is a GCSE board and an awarding body in England, Wales and Northern Ireland that is also a registered charity and independent of the government.
+It compiles specifications and holds examinations in various subjects and offers vocational qualifications.

 The AQA qualification is an opportunity for anyone who has an aim and has the potential to achieve in their life as well.
 This chance will give them the stage to exhibit what they are capable of and how they would progress to the next stage of their lives.
 Their UK qualifications are highly valued and considered by employers and universities all across the world.
 AQA is taught in many schools and colleges and includes GCSEs, AS, A-Levels, the Extended Project Qualification and Technical Awards.